ucc23/ucc/_clusters/bica2.md

 glat: 0.7773
 r50: 4.8
 plx: 0.5775
-UTI: "0.79"
+UTI: "0.73"
-UTI_COLOR: "#cbe9c9"
+UTI_COLOR: "#d9efca"
 UTI_C_N_COL: "#ceeac9"
 UTI_C_dens_COL: "#a6cab9"
 UTI_C_C3_COL: "#a6cab9"
-UTI_C_lit_COL: "#f4fada"
+UTI_C_lit_COL: "#fff8de"
 UTI_C_dup_COL: "#a6cab9"
 UTI_C_N: 0.78
 UTI_C_dens: 1.0
 UTI_C_C3: 1.0
-UTI_C_lit: 0.58
+UTI_C_lit: 0.44
 UTI_C_dup: 1.0
 UTI_summary: |
     <b>Bica 2</b> is a rich, very dense object of very high C3 quality.
 It is located at a relatively close distance from the Sun, near the mid-plane.
-It is moderately studied in the literature.<br><br>This object shares a small percentage of members with at least one entry reported in the same catalogue.
+It is poorly studied in the literature.<br><br>This object shares a small percentage of members with at least one entry reported in the same catalogue.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 4.8